Tayphong043/teamcity-documentation/topics/agent-cloud-profile.md

-## External Agents
+## Executors

 Instead of setting up and maintaining your own build agents, you can delegate this task to an external orchestrator.
 Currently, only Kubernetes clusters are supported.
-See this article for more information: [](external-kubernetes-agents.md).
+See this article for more information: [](kubernetes-executor.md).